hrishihpatel/Docker/SQL Server on Linux (in Docker).md

 The last argument is unnamed and tells Docker which image to use.
 (You can see the list of available images you have with docker images.)

-That is all you need to do, you can see if you docker container is running by running "docker ps -a"
+That is all you need to do, you can see if you docker container is running by running "docker ps -a".

+# Connect using Azure Data Studio (AKA SQL Management Studio)